geek-cookbook/geek-cookbook/manuscript/recipes/autopirate/lazylibrarian.md

 --8<-- "recipe-autopirate-toc.md"
 --8<-- "recipe-footer.md"

 [^2]: The calibre-server container co-exists within the Lazy Librarian (LL) containers so that LL can automatically add a book to Calibre using the calibre-server interface.
-The calibre library can then be properly viewed using the [calibre-web](/recipes/calibre-web) recipe.
+The calibre library can then be properly viewed using the [calibre-web][calibre-web] recipe.